jdhao/blog_source/neovim_configuration_windows.md

 # Before we begin

-The builtin CMD on Windows is awful and lacks features of a normal Linux terminal.
+The built-in CMD on Windows is awful and lacks features of a normal Linux terminal.
 I strongly recommend readers using a better terminal emulator, for example, [Cmder](https://jdhao.github.io/2017/12/29/cmder-usage/), which comes with [Git for Windows](https://git-scm.com/download/win) and other